Your exclusive cloud operations partner for Distribution & Collection Planning as-a-Service

-The KVA Thurgau association and its partners operate around 1,400 underground containers (UFC) for regional waste collection.
-However, the current rigid tour concept for waste collection leads to inefficient journeys, with some UFCs half empty and others overfilled.
-This causes unnecessary costs and pollutes the environment.
-However, the approach of equipping UFCs with sensors that display and transmit the fill level has been shown in tests to be comparatively error-prone, expensive and also incapable of making predictions: they only show the current fill level of a UFC.
-In contrast, standard weighing at every emptying forms the basis for creating precise fill level forecasts.
+The KVA Thurgau association and its partners operate approximately 1400 underground containers (UFC) for regional waste collection.
+However, the previous rigid route concept of waste collection leads to inefficient trips, with some UFCs being half empty and others overfilled.
+This causes unnecessary costs and burdens the environment.
+The approach of equipping the UFCs with sensors that display and transmit the fill level has, however, shown in tests that these sensors are comparatively prone to errors, expensive, and also not capable of making predictions: they only show the current fill level of a UFC.
+In contrast, standard weighing with each emptying forms the basis for creating precise fill level forecasts.

-The DCP (Distribution-and-Collection-Planning-as-a-service) software from Thurgauer CFG AG enables dynamic waste collection by calculating the daily emptying requirements of UFCs and optimized route planning, taking logistical restrictions into account.
-This innovative approach enables the transition to more flexible and efficient waste collection, not only for UFCs but also for other containers. containers.
+The DCP software (Distribution-and-Collection-Planning as-a-service) from Thurgauer CFG AG enables dynamic waste collection by calculating the daily emptying requirements of underground containers and optimized route planning taking into account logistical restrictions.
+This innovative approach enables the transition to a more flexible and efficient waste collection, not only for underground containers but also for other containers.

 The 2 crucial functions in the data-generating process